andgohq/insight-bitcoin-regtest/README.md

-# Bitcoin Regtest with Insight API
+# Bitcoin Regtest with Insight and Faucet API

 This is forked from https://github.com/andgohq/insight-bitcoin-regtest.

-# Build docker iamge
-`docker build -t andgo/insight-bitcoin-regtest .`
+* New blocks are mined automatically every 20 seconds
+* Insight API & UI: port 3001
+* Faucet API: port 3000

 # Usage